 At the end of coding sessions, it is not uncommon to hear children asking for extra time because they want to continue working on their coding challenges!

-For a nominal fee, we offer taster sessions for any child who would like to try things out before committing to the rest of the term.
+We offer Taster Sessions for any child wishing to experience our courses before committing to attend for the rest of the term.

 During the Taster Session, we will evaluate the child’s ability with a view to making a recommendation regarding which course they might want to consider.
 Of course, if the child (or parent) has their own views on what course they want to attend, we will do our best to accommodate or suggest a path towards being able to eventually take the preferred course.

-Further information about our Online Taster Sessions can be found by using the following link: Book an Online Taster Session
+- Further information about our Online Taster Sessions can be found here: Book an Online Taster Session

 Starting After Term Has Begun